In the Backups page you may select an existing Backup to edit, or click New to create a new Backup.

 The backup files can be used by any incremental file-system based backup utility (such as rsync).

-Backup to a Zip Archie (Slow and CPU Intensive)
+Back up to a Zip Archive (Slow and CPU Intensive)

 Monitoring Backup Progress

-file.
-To monitor progress of the backup process, look for messages that indicate the beginning and the end of a full system export as in the following example:
+_HOME/artifactory/var/log/artifactory-service.log file.
+To monitor the backup process, look for messages that indicate the beginning and the end of a full system export as in the following example:

 Restoring a Backup

-To restore a system backup you need perform a system import.
+To restore a system backup, you need to perform a system import.
 For details please refer to System Import and Export.